beajoynes/netbox-evaluation/ansible/awx/awx-notes.md

 * Idempotent
 * Plays - target different hosts with different users
-* Tasks - different jobs on the target hosts (within a play) EXAMPLE
+* Tasks - different jobs on the target hosts (within a play)
+* - When running ansible in terminal, can targets specific tasks using `--tags` or `--start-at-task`

+EXAMPLE
 ```
 ---